syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 }
 {% endhighlight %}

-## Row Header Selection
+## Row header selection

-SfDataGrid lets you to select the grid row(s) upon tapping them over the grid cells.
-It also allows you select the grid rows when you tap the row header cells.
-To enable Selection in SfDataGrid, you need to set the [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionMode.html) property to value other than `None`.
+The SfDataGrid allows selecting the grid row(s) upon tapping them over the grid cells.
+It also allows selecting the grid rows when you tap the row header cells.
+To enable selection in the SfDataGrid, set the [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionMode.html) property to value other than `None`.

-### Select records in SfDataGrid when tapping only on the row header cells
+### Select records in the SfDataGrid when tapping only on the row header cells

-SfDataGrid allows you to select a specific row or group of rows by touching the grid cells.
-However, if your requirement is to select the record only when tapping on the row header cells, then you can achieve the requirement by handling the `SfDataGrid.SelectionChanging` event.
+The SfDataGrid allows selecting a specific row or group of rows by touching the grid cells.
+However, if your requirement is to select the record only when tapping on the row header cells, you can achieve the requirement by handling the `SfDataGrid.SelectionChanging` event.

-The below code example illustrates how to select records in SfDataGrid when tapping only on the row header cells.
+To select records in the SfDataGrid when tapping only on the row header cells, follow the code example:

 {% highlight c# %}